Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/kraken/resources/kraken.md

-Kraken is a basic SpotExchange adaptation for Kraken exchange.
+Kraken is a basic RestExchange adaptation for Kraken exchange.